 What’s more, our admissions committee has decided to consider applications for next year from rising seniors.
 In conversations with faculty at various institutions of higher education, I’ve gathered that many underclassmen are considering a “gap year” before resuming their degree—especially if their school goes online for the fall.
 While Brazos Fellows is traditionally limited to post-graduates, our admissions committee has decided to consider applications from rising seniors.
 Academically minded undergrads in particular may be interested in Brazos Fellows as a robust and intentional “gap year” of study before going back to finish their degree.
 If you know of a well-qualified junior who might benefit from the fellowship next year, we would love to be in touch with them.

-Editor: please enjoy this reflection by Brazos Fellow Emily Engelhardt.
+Editor: please enjoy this latest post from Brazos Fellow Savannah Anne Carman.

 Rhythms and baking have been on my mind and a new part of my routine as of late.
 A part-time bagel baking job will do this, you know, when one is scheduling sleep and all else according to the demands of the dough.
 Bill Buford, journalist and chef in training, concisely described the process of bread-making he learned during time spent with a French baker.
 Buford explains how, “everything in time, everything good [comes] in time.
 Rhythm is time and bread-making is nothing if not a respect for rhythm—yeast, fermentation, heat.”
 The same holds true for life.
 Life’s rhythms are the heartbeat.
 Like the heart, which pumps blood and sustains breath, our daily activities move along according to the rhythms we hold, either giving or keeping what’s vital from us.
 Such routines form everything from callouses on our hands to grooves in our souls; they shape who we are and what we become.
 If the rote is so transformative, then what routines are proper to what we are made for, what we intrinsically desire?